affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

-:ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
-:vartype additional_properties: dict[str, any]
 :ivar label: Required.
 :vartype label: str
 :ivar data_point: Required.
 Data point identifier.